privacyguides/privacyguides.org/docs/email.md

     Mailbox.org lets you use your own domain, and they support [catch-all](https://kb.mailbox.org/display/MBOKBEN/Using+catch-all+alias+with+own+domain) addresses.
 Mailbox.org also supports [subaddressing](https://kb.mailbox.org/display/BMBOKBEN/What+is+an+alias+and+how+do+I+use+it), which is useful if you don't want to purchase a domain.

-??? info "Private Payment Methods"
+??? check "Private Payment Methods"

-    Mailbox.org doesn't accept Bitcoin or any other cryptocurrencies as a result of their payment processor BitPay suspending operations in Germany.
+    Mailbox.org doesn't accept any cryptocurrencies as a result of their payment processor BitPay suspending operations in Germany.
 However, they do accept Cash by mail, cash payment to bank account, bank transfer, credit card, PayPal and couple of German-specific processors: paydirekt and Sofortüberweisung.

 ??? success "Account Security"